Modularity-in-Design of Dynamical Network Systems: Retrofit Control Approach: Analysis from Perspective of Single Designer

 where we have used the fact that

 From \eqref{youKh}, we find that $\hat{K}$ is a stabilizing controller for $G_{yu}$, and $\hat{Q}$ is its Youla parameter.
-In this paper, we refer to
+We refer to $R:(y,v)\mapsto \hat{y}$ as an \textit{output rectifier}; this term is used because the measurement output $(y,v)$ is rectified such that

-as an \textit{output rectifier}, the name of which is based on the fact that the measurement output $(y,v)$ is rectified in such a way that $\hat{y}=y-G_{yv}v$.
 This output rectifier, corresponding to the basis $R$ in \eqref{outrec}, can be regarded as a dynamical simulator to reduce the interference of $v$ with the output signal $y$, which forwards the rectified output $\hat{y}$ to the stabilizing controller $\hat{K}$.
 This discussion leads to the following ``explicit" parameterization of the output-rectifying retrofit control with the interaction signal measurement.

 \begin{proposition} Let Assumptions~\ref{assum:loc_stable} and~\ref{assum:v} hold.
 Then, $K$ is an output-rectifying retrofit controller if and only if